KushagraGupta02/NetHedge/README.md

 ## 4\.
 Market Lifecycle & State Machine

 NetHedge enforces a strict **Monotonic State Machine**.
-Markets move strictly forward, ensuring that once a market is finalized, funds are distributed deterministically, and history cannot be rewritten[cite: 15, 16].
+Markets move strictly forward, ensuring that once a market is finalized, funds are distributed deterministically, and history cannot be rewritten.

 ```mermaid
 stateDiagram-v2